 What will this course cover?

-During this course you’ll study commercial dance techniques, alongside dance science, business, and aerobics.
-Each year you’ll have the opportunity to gain professional fitness qualifications, recognised by the Register of Exercise Professionals (REPS).
+During this course you’ll study commercial dance techniques, alongside dance science, business, and exercise and fitness coaching.
+Each year you’ll have the opportunity to gain professional fitness qualifications, recognised by the Register of Exercise Professionals (REPS) and endorsed by PD: Approval.
 We'll look at the commercial value, artistic merit, history and developing framework of dance and fitness.

 In your third year of this degree, you’ll have the chance to train an individual client in our commercial gym.
 You’ll also have the opportunity to create a dissertation project of your choice - either practical or written.
 The project will focus on the integration of dance and fitness with business, teaching or training.